moisestech/ml-fundamentals-notes/machine-learning/ml-vocab-2.md

 collecting data vs.
 neural network hyperparameters

-**parameters vs. hyperparameters**:
+<b>parameters vs. hyperparameters</b>

-- hyperparameters are variables that are not learned by the network.
-They are set by the ML engineer before training the model and then tuned.
-These are variables that define the network structure and determine how the network is trained.
-Hyperparameter examples include learning rate, batch size, number of epochs, number of hidden layers
+- **hyperparameters** are variables that are not learned by the network.
+  - They are set by the ML engineer before training the model and then tuned.
+  - These are variables that define the network structure and determine how the network is trained.
+  - Hyperparameter examples include **learning rate**, **batch size**, **number of epochs**, n**umber of hidden layers**

 ---